Student Voluntary Medical Withdrawal Policy

 Appendix A: Process for Requesting a Voluntary Medical Withdrawal

-A withdrawal can be considered a “medical withdrawal” if a student cannot continue in classes or finish academic requirements during a term for reasons related to the student’s physical and/or mental health.
-In most cases, a medical withdrawal will be a withdrawal from all courses in which the student is registered, though partial withdrawals may be appropriate in some cases.
-(See Guidelines for the Academic Dean’s Office, below, regarding partial medical withdrawals.
-Partial withdrawals are not available in the University of Dayton School of Law.)
+Voluntary medical withdrawal can be considered if medical or mental health issues interfere with the ability of a student to attend or reasonably participate in their course(s) of study.
+In most cases, a voluntary medical withdrawal will be a withdrawal from all courses in which the student is registered, though partial withdrawals may be appropriate in some cases.
+Partial withdrawals are not available in the University of Dayton School of Law, and some graduate programs of study may have specific rules/regulations around partial withdrawals.
+Students should speak with their graduate program director for specifics in their program.

-The final disposition of the withdrawal request rests with the Ryan C. Harris Learning Teaching Center’s Office of Learning Resources.
-Determination of the official date of withdrawal rests with the academic Dean’s Office.
+The final disposition of the withdrawal request rests with the Office of Learning Resources (OLR).
+Determination of the official date of withdrawal rests with the Office of Learning Resources.
 This process covers both undergraduate and graduate students at the university.
 Please note that the medical withdrawal process does not dismiss/waive any legal, disciplinary, housing, meal plan, or other student responsibilities to the university.

 This process has been developed in order to ensure: (1) consistency of treatment across requests, (2) consideration of the individual circumstances of each request, and (3) privacy of medical information.
 In keeping with the Marianist spirit of compassion and collaboration, every effort will be made to assist the student and family through what is often a very difficult time in their lives.